Fine Tuning Connectivity While Traveling

 Perhaps you have cellular plans and equipment with different carriers.
 You’ll want to test the connection for each, as different carriers can have different performance in the same location.
 Try each option 'as is'.
 That could be just hot spotting off your smartphone, surfing on your tablet, using your mobile hotspot device or using your embedded router with your default roof antenna.

-If you're in a campground or marina that’s providing free Wi-Fi it might be worth connecting to your nearest access point, and seeing how the connection performs.
-Or maybe you have Starlink, and you're in a site without a lot of trees or other obstructions and can test the strength of that connection.
+If you're in a campground or marina that’s providing free Wi-Fi, it might be worth connecting to your nearest access point and seeing how the connection performs.
+Or maybe you have Starlink and you're in a site without a lot of trees or other obstructions and can test the performance of that connection.

 Cycle through each option you have on board to survey what you're starting with to establish a baseline.
 Write down the numbers if you like, keep a spreadsheet or just make a mental note of what each option presents.